RichardD2/NBS.EntityFrameworkCore.SqlServer.TryParse/README.md

 ```powershell
 Install-Package NBS.EntityFrameworkCore.SqlServer.TryParse
 ```
-**Need to wait until the "reserved package ID" error to be resolved...**
+**Need to wait until the "reserved package ID" error is resolved...**

 Register the functions in your `DbContext`'s `OnModelCreating` method:
 ```csharp